UWNETLAB/dcss_supplementary/README.md

 - [Tyler Crick]() on ...
 - [Sasha Graham]() on ...
 - *with many others on the way!*

+## Course Syllabi

+The `course_materials` directory contain the syllabi for my undergraduate and graduate classes in Computational Social Science at the University of Waterloo.
+I will likely add other materials to this directory over time.

 ## Citation Information